The Four Competitors You Might Be Missing

 Think you know what a competitor is?
-You may know your Twinings tea from your PG Tips…but there are some competitors that are operating under your radar, so let’s see if you know your competitors as well as you think…
+You may know your Twinings tea from your PG Tips, but there are some competitors that are operating under your radar, so let's see how well you know your competitors...

 Broadly speaking, a competitor is any person or business rivalling another.
+So what makes a competitor?
 More specifically, a competitor can be defined as:

 Any company in the same or similar industry offering the same or comparable products or services.